ATuray77/flatiron-phase2-project/README.md

 ## Upcoming features
 [1] The possibility to deleta a song from the list
+[2] The delete button is still in Work-In-Progress.
+It is not functioning yet.
-[2] More advanced features will be added in upcoming updates
+[3] More advanced features will be added in upcoming updates

 ### `npm run build`